Annotation Appearance in Blazor Diagram Component

 }

-You can change the font style of the annotations with the font specific properties such as FontSize, FontFamily, and Color.
-The following code explains how to update the font style of the annotation.
+The font style of annotations can be changed dynamically at runtime by modifying properties such as FontSize, FontFamily, and Color.
+The following code demonstrates how to update the font style of the annotation.

 @using Syncfusion.Blazor.Diagram